-Once we were parked we made our way through the walkway that was adjoined to the hotel via the carpark.
+Once we were parked we made our way through the walkway that was adjoined to the hotel via the car park.

 Check-in & Reception

-Next to the reception was a gift shop selling Scottish souvenirs as well as drinks and snacks.
+Next to the reception area was a gift shop selling Scottish souvenirs as well as drinks and snacks.

 Wheelchair Accessible Room

-Our room was located close to the lifts which were separated by double doors.
+Our room was located close to the lifts that were separated by double doors (this could be difficult to navigate as a wheelchair user).
 I was a little concerned that we’d be disturbed by the constant noise of doors closing, but thankfully it was very quiet.
 Being so near the lifts means there isn’t too far to walk either.

 The entrance to the room was wide which is ideal if you require extra space if you travel with a lot of luggage and equipment.
 Not only that but you’d still have plenty of space for moving around in a wheelchair too.

 The double bed in our Crowne Plaza accessible room was cosy but I needed my mat for extra comfort.
 It’s important that all beds in accessible rooms have clearance underneath for guests to use a portable hoist.

-The rooms décor was stylish and contemporary – just what we like.
-Our home is very mid-century modem so we liked that the desk in our accessible room was also mid-century.
+The room décor was stylish and contemporary – just what we like.
+Our home is very mid-century modern so we liked that the desk in our accessible room was also mid-century.
 It looked great, but unfortunately, it was too low so I wasn’t able to roll underneath.